Top 10 Richest Cricket Board in the World ( 2025)

 Key Personnel: Roger Binny (President), Jay Shah (Secretary)

-The BCCI's financial dominance stems from the Indian Premier League (IPL), which alone contributes over 80% of its revenue.
-The board controls approximately 70% of global cricket's commercial value.
+The BCCI is, by a significant margin, the wealthiest and most influential cricket board in the world.
+Its financial dominance stems overwhelmingly from the Indian Premier League (IPL), which alone contributes over 80% of its total revenue.
+The board effectively controls a substantial portion of global cricket's commercial value and decision-making.

 Primary Revenue Sources:

-• ICC revenue share (38% of total ICC distributions)
+• Share of ICC revenue (currently the largest share at 38% of total distributions)

 2. Cricket Australia (CA)